osb-group/osb-learn/programming/methods.rst

 For readability, we split the squared components into their own individual variables, then we return the square root of the variables summed up.
 If we were to call this method inside something like our ``Generate`` method, then we can expect some ``double`` value to spit back out.
 Thus, if we were to apply this method into our scenario...

 .. code-block:: csharp
-  :caption: Using the method outlined earlier, is La Soleil closer to the takoyaki stand or the chinese restaurant?
+  :caption: Using the method outlined earlier, is La Soleil closer to the takoyaki stand or the Chinese restaurant?
   :linenos:

   public override void Generate()